WindMillCode/portal-sample-app/AngularApp/testing/TESTS.md

 * test on checkout we get the appropriate data
 * test that on checkout the user account object gets updated properly

+## Backend

+### resource delete
+* test when you delete a resource in the database, all relative info update, say if a order is deleted for a user, the users orders will also be deleted

 # Unit Tests

 # Integration Tests